doctrine-extensions/DoctrineExtensions/README.markdown

                 [content] => my content in en
             )
     )
-Setting the default locale, which will prevent the original value from update to new one and let the default translation to be available if record does not have translation on currently used locale.
+Setting the __default locale__, which will prevent the original value from updating to new one and let the default translation to be available if record does not have translation on currently used locale.